CLEAN-EVAL: Clean Evaluation on Contaminated Large Language Models: Clean-Eval

 \section{Clean-Eval}

-The framework of our method is shown in Figure \ref{fig:pipeline}.
+The framework of our method is shown in Figure \ref{fig: pipeline}.
 Our methodology comprises three primary stages.
-Initially, we concentrate on gathering established benchmarks to assess LLMs, as shown in Figure \ref{fig:2a}.
+Initially, we concentrate on gathering existing benchmarks to assess LLMs.
 In the subsequent phase, we meticulously cleaned contamination in the collected benchmarks.
-This involves refining samples using the creative capacities of the LLM and performing multi-language back translation on the data as shown in Figure \ref{fig:2b}.
-In the final phase, we filter the outcomes of the contamination cleanup, eliminating subpar results and selecting the ultimate results based on the BlEURT score.
+This involves paraphrasing samples using the creative capacities of the LLMs and performing multi-language back-translation on the contaminated data.
+In the final phase, we use the semantic detector to filter the outcomes of the contamination cleanup, eliminating subpar results and selecting the ultimate results based on the BLEURT score.